PriyankaPoojari/sample-restapi-application/README.md

 ### Cucumber BDD for Testing
-I have used BDD framework to run the tests to check API's functionality (src/test/java)
+I have used BDD framework to run the tests to check API's functionality (src/test/java) Rest-Assured library is used to interact with apis's and check their response code and body.
 ![Cucumber folder structure]
 <img src="images/cucumber1.png" width="300" height="300">